Amorfx/Amorfx/README.md

 ## Hi there 👋

-Hello, my name is Clément Décou I am a full-stack software developer with 10 years of experience working as a Software Engineer at Humanoid.
+Hello, my name is Clément Décou I am a full-stack software developer with 10 years of experience working as a Senior Software Engineer at Humanoid.
 My technology stack involves PHP/Symfony and WordPress, Javascript/Typescript with nodejs, Go.
 I have an immense interest in music.

 ### 📚 About me